pcardona34/pi-step-initiative/README.md

 ## Caution!

-- The release 0.8.6 was the latest of the PiSiN Desktop as a specific project tied to Raspbarry Pi's.
+- The release 0.8.6 was the latest of the PiSiN Desktop as a specific project tied to Raspberry Pi's.
 - If you want an up-to-date PiSiN like desktop, consider from now on henceforth using [AGNoStep](https://github.com/pcardona34/agnostep), the unified and agnostic project, which supports now the Pi's too.
 - See also issue #11 to migrate to AGNoStep from the latest PiSiN.